 GREATEST MLB SEASON – (FOR A POSITION PLAYER)

 - The bold numbers reflect the best performance out of the three players.
 Ruth and/or Bonds dominated Trout in every category but WAR.
 Apparently, the hypothetical replacement player is much worse today than either 20 or 100 years ago.
-I fully understand that Bonds’ season deserves an asterisk due given the likely impact of “The Cream” on his numbers.
+I fully understand that Bonds’ season deserves an asterisk given the impact of “The Cream” on his numbers.
 Then again, WAR presumably accounts for PEDs by comparing players from the steroid era with juiced up replacement players.

 - I prepared this table about 1 week after Miller’s article.
 Trout didn’t have a good week, which could account for the extrapolated WAR of 13.4 versus the 14.2 Miller referenced.
 Then again, I found at least three different calculations for WAR so he may have been using a different source altogether.
 I don’t know about you, but I have an issue with stats that are not purely objective.